Canadian Lawyer Readers' Choice

 We recognize that each individual’s clinical presentation and care requirements may differ, even within the same class action.
 Our planners conduct thorough evaluations to address each person’s specific medical, therapeutic, and support needs.
 This supports the development of cost projections that reflect the anticipated needs of each participant.

-Our experience includes complex matters such as train accidents, aviation incidents, long-term care negligence, and other serious injury and fatality cases.
+Our experience includes matters such as train accidents, aviation incidents, long-term care cases, and other complex injury-related matters.

 Services are provided to both plaintiff and defence counsel.
-All opinions are based on objective clinical analysis and established life care planning methodology.
+All opinions are based on objective clinical analysis and established life care planning standards.

 How we support class action proceedings

-Our class action life care planning services are designed to deliver individualized assessments efficiently across large groups of participants.
+Life care planning services are structured to provide individualized assessments across multiple participants.

 Individualized assessments

-Each participant receives a thorough individual evaluation that addresses their specific medical, therapeutic, and support needs.
-There is no template approach.
+Each participant receives an individual evaluation addressing medical, therapeutic, and support requirements.

 Detailed cost projections